-Table G.2.1: List Of Health Checks Name Query (response is PASS/FAIL/UNKNOWN) DeviceIsUp Is the device up, closed or installing?
+Name Query (response is PASS/FAIL/UNKNOWN) DeviceIsUp Is the device up, closed or installing?
 Determined using TCP SYN pings to: port 2 for nodes, port 1 for GPUs, and port 7 for switches and other devices.
+This health check does not require a CMDaemon running on the device it is checking.
+It can therefore be used to check on devices that are reg- istered with CMDaemon, but not provisioned by CMDaemon.
+Thus a switch, but also a generic node that Bright Cluster Manager did not provision, can be checked with this health check, as long as CMDaemon is aware of them.
 ManagedServicesOk Are CMDaemon-monitored services all OK?
 If the response is FAIL, then at least one of the services being monitored is failing.
-After correcting the problem with the service, a reset of the service is normally carried out (section 3.11, page 102).
-Are there daemon processes running using chroot in software images? chrootprocess (here: yes = FAIL).
-On failure, kill cron daemon processes running in the software images.
-Is cmsh available? cmsh Is there a default gateway available? defaultgateway dellnss If running, is the Dell NFS Storage Solution healthy? diskspace Is there less disk space available to non-root users than any of the space parameters specified?
+After correcting the problem with the service, a reset of the service is normally carried out (section 3.11, page 103). chrootprocess Are there daemon processes running using chroot in software images? (here: yes = FAIL).
+On failure, kill cron daemon processes running in the software images. cmsh Is cmsh available? defaultgateway Is there a default gateway available? dellnss If running, is the Dell NFS Storage Solution healthy? diskspace Is there less disk space available to non-root users than any of the space parameters specified?
 The space parameters can be specified as MB, GB, TB, or as percentages with %.
 The default severity of notices from this check is 10, when one space parameter is used.
 For more than one space parameter, the severity decreases by 10 for each space parameter, sequentially, down to 10 for the last space parameter.
 By default a space parameter of 10% is assumed.
 Another, also optional, non-space parameter, the filesystem mount point parameter, can be specified after the last space parameter to track filesystem space, instead of disk space.
-A metric-based alternative to tracking filesystem space changes is to use the built-in metric freespace (page 625) instead.
+A metric-based alternative to tracking filesystem space changes is to use the built-in metric freespace (page 651) instead.

 Table G.2.1: List Of Health Checkscontinued

 Name Query (response is PASS/FAIL/UNKNOWN)

 Examples:

 • diskspace 10%

 less than 10% space = FAIL, severity 10

 • diskspace 10% 20% 30%

 less than 30% space = FAIL, with severity levels as indicated:

 space left severity

 10% 30

 20% 20

 30% 10

 • diskspace 10GB 20GB

-less than 20GB space = FAIL, severity 10
+less than 20 GB space = FAIL, severity 10

-less than 10GB space = FAIL, severity 20
+less than 10 GB space = FAIL, severity 20

 • diskspace 10% 20% /var

 For the filesystem /var:

 less than 20% space = FAIL, severity 10

 less than 10% space = FAIL, severity 20